sergueik/uru_serverspec/README.md

 ### Introduction

-There is a challenge to run [serverspec](http://serverspec.org/resource_types.html) on the instance that has Enterprise SSO / access management software provisioned.
+There is a challenge to run [serverspec](http://serverspec.org/resource_types.html) on the instance that has Enterprise SSO / access management software provisioned to the role, for example [BokS](http://www.foxt.com/wp-content/uploads/2015/03/BoKS-Server-Control.pdf) on Unix and various vendors-specific authentication schemes on Windows, e.g.
-On Unix system an example of such softweare is  [BokS](http://www.foxt.com/wp-content/uploads/2015/03/BoKS-Server-Control.pdf) and on Windows, there are multiple vendors / authentication schemes, e.g.
 [2 factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication).
-By design such software renders ssh and winrm key-based remote access impossible.
+By design such software renders ssh and winrm ssh key-based remote access impossible.

-One can actually bootstrap a standalone rvm-like Ruby environment to run serverspec directly on the instance, for both Linux or Windows, with the help of [uru](https://bitbucket.org/jonforums/uru/downloads).
+With the help of [uru](https://bitbucket.org/jonforums/uru/downloads) one can actually bootstrap a standalone rvm-like Ruby environment to run serverspec directly on the instance, for both
+Linux or Windows.

 On Unix, there certainly are alternatives, but on Windows, rvm-like tools are scarcely available.
 The only alternative found was [pik](https://github.com/vertiginous/pik), and it is not maintained since 2012.
-Installing [Cygwin](https://www.cygwin.com/) on a Windows instance just to enable one to [run rvm](http://blog.developwithpassion.com/2012/03/30/installing-rvm-with-cygwin-on-windows/) feels like an overkill.
+Also, installing a full [Cygwin](https://www.cygwin.com/) environment on a Windows instance just to enable one to [run rvm](http://blog.developwithpassion.com/2012/03/30/installing-rvm-with-cygwin-on-windows/) feels like an overkill.

-To run serverspec at the end of proviion, It is no longer necessary, though still possible to update the Vagrantfile.
+It is no longer necessary, though still possible to run serverspec at the end of provision, or run the same set of tests locally or remotely - see the example below on how to update the Vagrantfile.

-A possible alternative is to add the __uru\_serverspec__ module to control repository role / through a __test__  profile stage, which will cause  Puppet to verify the 'production' modules declared in the __main__ stage.
+A possible alternative is to add the __uru\_serverspec__ module to control repository role / through a dedicated __test__  profile/stage, which will cause Puppet to verify the modules and everything declared in the __main__ / 'production'  profile stage.

 The module __uru\_serverspec__ is designed to execute `rake spec` with the serverspec files during every provision run.